jayjariwala/W3Resource/javascript/Basic/readme.md

 * The date function will take parameters in multiple string/int formate check MDN/W3 site.
 * The toDateString() method return the date in string format.

-8) Write a JavaScript program to find 1st January is being a Sunday between 2014 and 2050.
+8) Write a JavaScript program where the program takes a random integer between 1 to 10, the user is then prompted to input a guess number.

 ```
   <script type="text/javascript">